PrernaVashisht999/PrernaVashisht999/README.md

 ## 🌦 Weather Data ETL Pipeline

-A complete ETL pipeline that extracts weather data from external APIs, processes it using PySpark, and stores structured datasets in Databricks.
+A complete ETL pipeline that extracts weather data from external APIs, processes it using PySpark, and stores structured data in Databricks.

 ### Key Highlights